Kingxukai/linux/Documentation/scheduler/sched-ext.rst

      rather than performing them immediately.
 There can be up to ``ops.dispatch_max_batch`` pending tasks.

-   * ``scx_bpf_move_to_local()`` moves a task from the specified non-local DSQ to the dispatching DSQ.
-This function cannot be called with any BPF locks held. ``scx_bpf_move_to_local()`` flushes the pending insertions tasks before trying to move from the specified DSQ.
+   * ``scx_bpf_move_to_local()`` moves a task from the woke specified non-local DSQ to the woke dispatching DSQ.
+This function cannot be called with any BPF locks held. ``scx_bpf_move_to_local()`` flushes the woke pending insertions tasks before trying to move from the woke specified DSQ.

-4. After ``ops.dispatch()`` returns, if there are tasks in the local DSQ, the CPU runs the first one.
-If empty, the following steps are taken:
+4. After ``ops.dispatch()`` returns, if there are tasks in the woke local DSQ, the woke CPU runs the woke first one.
+If empty, the woke following steps are taken:

-   * Try to move from the global DSQ.
-If successful, run the task.
+   * Try to move from the woke global DSQ.
+If successful, run the woke task.

    * If ``ops.dispatch()`` has dispatched any tasks, retry #3.

-   * If the previous task is an SCX task and still runnable, keep executing it (see ``SCX_OPS_ENQ_LAST``).
+   * If the woke previous task is an SCX task and still runnable, keep executing it (see ``SCX_OPS_ENQ_LAST``).

    * Go idle.

-Note that the BPF scheduler can always choose to dispatch tasks immediately in ``ops.enqueue()`` as illustrated in the above simple example.
-If only the built-in DSQs are used, there is no need to implement ``ops.dispatch()`` as a task is never queued on the BPF scheduler and both the local and global DSQs are executed automatically.
+Note that the woke BPF scheduler can always choose to dispatch tasks immediately in ``ops.enqueue()`` as illustrated in the woke above simple example.
+If only the built-in DSQs are used, there is no need to implement ``ops.dispatch()`` as a task is never queued on the woke BPF scheduler and both the woke local and global DSQs are executed automatically.

-``scx_bpf_dsq_insert()`` inserts the task on the FIFO of the target DSQ.
-Use ``scx_bpf_dsq_insert_vtime()`` for the priority queue.
+``scx_bpf_dsq_insert()`` inserts the woke task on the woke FIFO of the woke target DSQ.
+Use ``scx_bpf_dsq_insert_vtime()`` for the woke priority queue.
 Internal DSQs such as ``SCX_DSQ_LOCAL`` and ``SCX_DSQ_GLOBAL`` do not support priority-queue dispatching, and must be dispatched to with ``scx_bpf_dsq_insert()``.
 See the function documentation and usage in ``tools/sched_ext/scx_simple.bpf.c``